Silkdust/mlfactor-python/README.md

 For the second package `bartpy`, please use this command to install the `BartPy` package to avoid from the following [issues #37](https://github.com/JakeColtman/bartpy/issues/37) and [#51](https://github.com/JakeColtman/bartpy/issues/51): `pip install git+https://github.com/JakeColtman/bartpy.git@pytorch --upgrade`.
 [^3]: You may find some model caches used in this Chapter (or possibly, previous and future chapters) under the `/models/` folder.
 [^4]: In this Chapter, the causal additive models (`CAM`) and the `PC` algorithms are implemented in Python with the aid of the package `cdt`, which requires the R environment and packages `CAM`, `(k)pcalg` and `RCIT`.
 The configuration can be complex, so we *strongly* recommend readers to get the trained models under the `/models/` folder (`graph_cam.pkl` and `graph_pc.pkl`).
 Interested readers can refer to [this website](https://medium.com/@smmishu/installing-cdt-causal-discovery-toolbox-in-windows-9209967c33c9) for installation guides.
-[^5]: Estimated Finished Time (before the target date in 2023).
-Due to the academic works and internships (and holidays) for the author, the original schedule has been postponed.
-The author had already re-activated the project in October.